Healing Hands

 These principles align closely with physiotherapy's goals of restoring function, reducing pain, and preventing recurrence, making osteopathy a natural complement in physiotherapy clinics.

-Techniques Used in Osteopathy
+Osteopathic Techniques Used in Physiotherapy Clinics

 Book Appointment Chat on WhatsApp Call Us Now